shappp1/boykisseros/README.md

 qemu
 mtools
 dosfstools
+bochs (optional)
 ```

-then build and run together using this command:
+then build and run with:
 ```
-make run
+./compile.sh
+./run.sh
 ```

+Note: you may need to do `chmod +x compile.sh run.sh` if it doesn't work